kks110/rust-lol-stocks-bot/README.md

 ##### view_market
 ```
-!!view_market
+!!view_market <league_name?>
 ```
-Shows the market price of all the teams.
+Shows the market price of all the teams with no args sent.
+Otherwise, will just show team in the specified league.

 ##### buy
 ```